KeisGSmit/5IngredientFoods/README.md

 - As the Administrator I want to:
     - Promote cooking appliances to my users
-        - There will be a "appliances" button in the nav bar for all users to click on where appliances will be on display
+        - There will be an "appliances" button in the nav bar for all users to click on where appliances will be on display

 ## Strategy Plane
 ### High level considerations
 -	Looking at the target audience: This is a very culturally appropriate project.
 It is a web app that focuses on sharing recipes.
 -	Anybody can use this web app.
 The content will focus on recipes and food.
 -	We can track and catalogue the content in an intuitive way by using forms and databases with collections in MongDB
 -	The content will be entered into a database and be displayed to the different pages
 -	Cook books require people to buy the books while this web app provides the recipes for free
 -	The technology we are using is very modern: HTML5, CSS3, JavaScript, Python3 and MongoDB